Phthalimide: Uses

-Some examples of phthalimide drugs include thalidomide, amphotalide, taltrimide, talmetoprim, and apremilast.
+Some examples of phthalimide-containing drugs include thalidomide, amphotalide, taltrimide, talmetoprim, and apremilast.
 With a trichloromethylthio substituent, a phthalimide-derived fungicide is Folpet.

 Reactivity

-It forms salts upon treatment with bases such as sodium hydroxide.
-The high acidity of the imido N-H is the result of the pair of flanking electrophilic carbonyl groups.
-Potassium phthalimide, made by reacting phthalimide with potassium carbonate in water at 100 °C or with potassium hydroxide in absolute ethanol, is used in the Gabriel synthesis of primary amines, such as glycine.
+The high acidity of the imido N-H is the result of the pair of flanking electron-withdrawing carbonyl groups.
+Both sodium phthalimide and potassium phthalimide are well known.
+The latter can be made by reaction of phthalimide with potassium carbonate or potassium hydroxide..
+The potassium salt is used in the Gabriel synthesis of primary amines.

 Preparation

 Phthalimide can be prepared by heating phthalic anhydride with alcoholic ammonia giving 95–97% yield.
 Alternatively, it may be prepared by treating the anhydride with ammonium carbonate or urea.
 It can also be produced by ammoxidation of o-xylene.